 Spigot Parts & Function

 There are different ways that faucets and spigots are set up to block and release water from a pipe.
-The diagram on the right shows the commonly used "gate valve" with the spigot half open.
+The diagram above shows the commonly used "gate valve" with the spigot half open.
 You can see that the handle is directly connected to a screw-down mechanism connected to a flat plate.
 Next to it is a vertical plate that semi-blocks the pipe.